 Plagiarism is cause for formal University discipline and is justification for an instructor to assign a lower grade or a failing grade in the course in which the plagiarism is committed.
 In addition, the University may impose its own disciplinary measures.

 Further information about the various forms of academic dishonesty can be obtained from the office of any Instructional Dean or the Student Development office.
 Individual departments and faculty may also provide specific examples.

 The faculty as representatives of the institution have the opportunity to encourage academic integrity and the responsibility to discourage and curtail academic fraud.
 At CSUDH, incidents should be reported to the Office of the Vice President of Student Affairs.
 Unless incidents are reported to a central location, repeated violations may go undetected as they occur in separate departments or with different faculty.
 The Vice President of Student Affairs will notify the student if a report is received.

 Students are responsible for the integrity of their actions and must be willing to accept consequences for these actions.
 Students have the responsibility to be familiar with the University policies and to seek clarification with faculty if they are unclear about expectations for any assignment.
 Students are also encouraged to report academic dishonesty.
 In the sense that a university is a community, students should understand their own role in the creation of the kind of environment that encourages honesty and discourages academic fraud.
 Students need not tolerate any action on the part of another that diminishes their own integrity or that of the university.

-When a faculty member detects dishonesty, he or she will address it.
+When a faculty member detects dishonesty, he or she will address it during the semester in which the incident occurs.
 If appropriate, the faculty member will first confront the student and seek an "in-office" resolution.
 Remember the charge is an allegation that should be examined under due process.